 44 Pages Posted: 20 Oct 2019 Last revised: 19 Apr 2021

 Date Written: October 8, 2019

-A large body of research has shown that first-time voting experiences can have important effects on subsequent turnout, with salient elections boosting turnout later in life and non-salient ones suppressing it.
+Research has shown that first-time voting experiences affect subsequent voting behavior, with salient elections boosting subsequent turnout and non-salient ones supressing it.
 We challenge this view.
-Following research on the context-dependent nature of habit formation, we argue that there are reasons to expect that all elections should affect subsequent turnout for elections of the same type.
-Comparing individuals that differ in nothing but the level of salience of the first election they were eligible for (Presidential or Midterm), we find empirical support for this expectation.
-Irrespective of the salience of the election, individuals are more likely to vote for, and be interested in, elections of the same type as their first voting experience.
-This finding helps understand the mechanism behind the formation of voting habits and challenges the view that low-salience elections have detrimental effects on subsequent participation.
+Following research on the context-dependent nature of habit formation, we argue that all elections should affect subsequent turnout in elections of the same type.
+Comparing individuals that differ only in how salient their first eligible election was (Presidential or Midterm), we find support for this expectation.
+Individuals are more likely to vote for, and be interested in, elections of the same type as their first voting experience.
+Leveraging voting age laws in the US, we also show that such laws affect subsequent participation by changing the type of election individuals are first eligible for.

 Keywords: Voting habits; midterm elections; turnout; presidential elections; eligibility